PLEASE NOTE – ALL FACE-TO-FACE APPOINTMENTS HAVE BEEN SUSPENDED DURING THE CORONAVIRUS OUTBREAK. PLEASE USE THE PHONE NUMBERS AND WEBLINKS BELOW.

 Help with Debt

-We have a team of six debt specialists working, as local delivery partners for the Money Advice Service, across Cornwall and the Isles of Scilly.
+We have a team of five debt specialists working, as local delivery partners for the Money Advice Service, across Cornwall and the Isles of Scilly.

 We provide face-to -face appointments at Saltash, Liskeard, Bodmin, St Austell, Newquay, Falmouth, Camborne and Penzance; or information and advice by ‘phone if this is more convenient to you.

 We can advise you on the standard strategies for debt in a confidential, independent and impartial way: payment plans, full & final settlement, bankruptcy, Debt Relief Orders and Individual Voluntary Agreements.
 Although our service is free some strategies do have costs attached.

 As trained Intermediaries for Debt Relief Orders, if this option is chosen, we can prepare and submit the application without any further referral.
 (The standard criteria for Debt Relief Orders apply – not a homeowner, debts under £20k, surplus income under £50 per month, assets under £1,000 and vehicle, if there is one, under £1000.)

 - Text ADVICE DEBT to 78866.
 We’ll call you back within 48 hours (excluding weekends).

 - Call the Debt Team on 01752-850 488 between 9.30-11.30am on Mondays and Fridays only.
 If we are busy and you are unable to speak to an adviser, please leave a message and we will call you back within three working days.

 We also offer an online self help debt management resource, which you can access by clicking this link